 As much as we love Northern life and the brilliant independent businesses Manchester has to offer, we sometimes can’t help admiring enviously at some of the delights that get to call London their home.
 Pick us, please.
-One spot that is a bit of a big deal in the capital is Gail’s Bakery, and word on the street is the much-loved bakery could be venturing up north for the very first time to open a branch in Manchester.
+One spot that is a bit of a big deal in the capital is Gail’s Bakery, and now the much-loved bakery has ventured up north to open a branch in Manchester.

 With 79 bakeries in London, Oxford, Brighton and beyond, it’s about time the well-known lunch spot made its mark in Manchester.
-Having submitted a planning application, Gail’s Bakery, which was established in 2005, could be joining other London businesses like MNKY HSE, The Vurger Co, China White and Mahiki who have branches in the city.
+Gail’s Bakery, which was established in 2005, will be joining other London businesses like MNKY HSE, The Vurger Co, China White and Mahiki who have branches in the city.

 Gail’s “believe in making good bread” and “insist on the finest ingredients” to make freshly baked, lovingly crafted loaves, pastries, cakes, breakfasts and lunches.
 Gail’s even offers a ‘waste not’ range which consists of a seasonal selection made with ingredients like off-cuts and wonky fruit that might otherwise be wasted.
 Almond croissants, ham and cheese croissants and chocolate babka are just some of the treats on offer in the range.
 Plus, they even have their own house blend of coffee beans to help you wash down those artisan sourdough rolls.

 The site on King Street, not far from Deansgate, will see the bakery join the likes of Franco Manco, El Gato Negro, Tast Catala and Petit Paris Deli.
 Gail’s will be open its Manchester bakery to the public from June 7 and will trade from 6.30am-6pm Sunday-Friday and until 7pm on Saturdays.